 3. The SEI for the entire property was rated High.
 Thus, avoidance can be achieved in reducing the development footprint.
-In turn this will reduce the impact on Critically Endangered Garden Route Granite Fynbos.
-Furthermore, the property forms part of a continuous CBA corridor which is important for the conservation of the species, ecosystems, supporting ecological processes, and landscape connectivity.
-CapeNature will not support the loss of CBA (Pool-Stanvliet et al. 2017).
+In turn this will reduce the impact on Critically Endangered Garden Route Granite

 As per the Botanical and Terrestrial Biodiversity Impact Assessment (Appendix G2):